 Some interesting issues were thrown up in what appears to have been a fascinating piece of litigation, that perhaps might well warrant being a feature in any Directors’ Duties textbook.

 In addition, this case served up for readers prepared to trawl through all of its 252 paragraphs:

 - incomplete records

-- successor liquidator appointed after restoration of the company
+- successor liquidator appointed after the restoration of the company

 - personal payments to Directors